najgel/terraform-azurerm-api-app/README.md

 If set to 'yes' httpsOnly is enabled on the API app.

+### phpVersion

+Set the php version you would like your API app to use or set it to off to disable php.
+Valid options are: 5.6, 7.0, 7.1, 7.2 or off

+### alwaysOn

+Set this variable to toggle always on.
+If set to yes always on is enabled, any other value is interpreted as disabled

 ### tags

 A mapping of tags to assign to the resource.